brian-rose/roseskiwedding/content/story/_index.md

 #     weight: 1
 ---

 The tale of Laura and Brian, in a few silly pictures.
+More to come!

 ## We met in choir!